 4.2.
 Invoicing and Payment.
 All Customers are charged on the 1st of each month; if the 1st falls on a weekend or holiday, Customers will be charged on the next business day.
+All Fees are non-cancelable, and all amounts paid are non-refundable, except as specifically provided for in this Agreement.
 All Fees are billed in advance, on a monthly or annual basis, or in accordance with any different billing frequency stated in the applicable Order Form.
-Customer may elect to be automatically billed by credit card or ACH Collection (initiated by Vendor) or may elect to receive a manual invoice and pay by check or other manual means.
+Customer may elect to be automatically billed by credit card or ACH Collection (initiated by Vendor); manual payment methods (e.g., checks) are not an approved payment methodology by the Vendor and must be approved, in advance, for any and all manual payments.
 If electing to pay by credit card or ACH Collection, Customer will provide Vendor with valid and updated credit card or ACH information.
 By providing updated credit card and ACH information, Customer thereby authorizes Vendor to charge such credit card or bank account for all Fees listed in or determined from the Order Form of this Agreement for the initial Subscription Term and any renewal Subscription Term(s).
-All credit card payments are subject to a 4% processing charge based on total Fees being charged.
-If the Order Form specifies that a Customer elects to not pay via a Vendor-initiated credit card or ACH Collection process, Customer must supply a valid purchase order or alternative document reasonably acceptable to Vendor.
-In addition, all non-Vendor initiated payments will include a $150 manual processing charge as a part of the Fees.
+All credit card payments are subject to a convenience processing fee based on total Fees being charged.
+In addition, all non-Vendor initiated payments will include a manual processing charge as a part of the Fees.
 Customer is responsible for providing complete and accurate billing and contact information to Vendor and notifying Vendor of any changes to such information.

 4.3.
 Payment Terms.
-Payments for monthly Fees (paid via any payment methodology) are due by the 10th of each month, or, if the 10th falls on a weekend or holiday, the next business day.
-Payment for any invoiced services (excluding monthly subscription Fees) is due upon receipt, but in no event not later than ten (10) days from the date of issue.
+Payments for monthly Fees (paid via any payment methodology) are due on the first day of each month, but in any event, no later than the 5th of each month, or, if the 5th falls on a weekend or holiday, the next business day.
+Payment for any invoiced services (excluding monthly subscription Fees) is due upon receipt, or within terms expressly specified on the applicable Order Form.
 If payment for Fees is not received from Customer by the due date, then at Vendor’s discretion, the Vendor will suspend services to the Customer and Customer will have no account access until the account is reactivated per Section 4.4.

 5. Term and Termination

-5.5 Effect of Termination.
-Upon any termination of this Agreement for any reason: the license granted herein will immediately terminate and all rights granted herein will automatically revert to Vendor; Customer shall immediately cease any and all use of and access to Vendor Products (including any and all related Vendor Technology), delete (or, at Vendor’s request, return) any and all copies of the Documentation, any Vendor passwords, access codes or Login Credentials and any other Vendor Confidential Information in its possession; and Customer shall immediately pay all amounts due Vendor pursuant to this Agreement.
+5.3 Effect of Termination.
+Upon any termination of this Agreement for any reason: the license granted herein will immediately terminate and all rights granted herein will automatically revert to Vendor; Customer shall immediately cease any and all use of and access to Vendor Products (including any and all related Vendor Technology), delete (or, at Vendor’s request, return) any and all copies of the Documentation, any Vendor passwords, access codes or Login Credentials and any other Vendor Confidential Information in its possession, and Customer shall immediately pay all amounts due Vendor pursuant to this Agreement.
 Customer acknowledges that following termination it shall have no further access to any Customer Data input into the Vendor Products, and that Vendor may delete any such data at any time, subject to Section 2.2.
 Termination of this Agreement is not an exclusive remedy and the exercise of either party of any remedy under this Agreement will be without prejudice to any other remedies it may have under this Agreement, by law, or otherwise.
 Upon the termination of any SOW (as defined herein), Customer shall immediately pay all amounts due Vendor set forth in such SOW, and immediately delete (or, at Vendor’s request, return) any and all copies of the Vendor Products Documentation and any other Vendor Confidential Information in its possession developed pursuant to such SOW.
-Upon Vendor’s request at termination or expiration of this Agreement or any SOW, Customer will provide Vendor with a written certification signed by a duly authorized officer of Customer stating that Customer has complied with this Section, and with access to Customer’s facilities, upon reasonable advance notice, to confirm compliance with this Section.

 6. Limited Warranty

 6.1 Limited Warranty.
 Vendor warrants, for Customer’s benefit only, that Vendor Products will operate in substantial conformity with the applicable Documentation.
 Vendor does not warrant that Customer’s use of the Vendor Products will be uninterrupted or error-free, nor does Vendor warrant that it will review the Customer Data for accuracy or that it will preserve or maintain the Customer Data without loss.
-Vendor’s sole liability (and Customer’s sole and exclusive remedy) for any breach of this warranty shall be, in Vendor’s sole discretion and at no charge to Customer, to use commercially reasonable efforts to provide Customer with an error correction or work-around that corrects the reported non-conformity, or if Vendor determines such remedies to be impracticable, to allow Customer to terminate the Subscription Term and receive as its sole remedy a refund of any fees Customer has pre-paid for use of Vendor Products or related services it has not received as of the date of the warranty claim.
+Vendor’s sole liability (and Customer’s sole and exclusive remedy) for any breach of this warranty shall be, in Vendor’s sole discretion and at no charge to Customer, to use commercially reasonable efforts to provide Customer with an error correction or work-around that corrects the reported non-conformity; or if Vendor determines such remedies to be impracticable, to allow Customer to terminate the Subscription Term and receive as its sole remedy a refund of any monthly subscription user fees for which Customer has pre-paid for future use of Vendor Products or related services and for which use of Vendor Products or related services it has not received as of the date of the warranty claim.
 The limited warranty set forth in this Section 6.1 shall not apply: (i) unless Customer makes a claim within 30 days of the date on which the condition giving rise to the claim first appeared, or (ii) if the error was caused by misuse, unauthorized modifications or third-party hardware, software or services or (iii) to use provided on a no-charge or evaluation basis.

 7. Additional Services